Lava (2014 film): Plot

-On a tropical island in the Pacific Ocean, a lonely volcano watches the wildlife creatures frolic with their mates and wishes to find one of his own.
-He sings a song to the ocean each day for millions of years, gradually venting his lava and sinking into the water, but does not realize that a female submarine volcano has heard him every day and has fallen in love with him.
+On a tropical island in the Pacific Ocean, a lonely volcano named Uku watches the wildlife creatures frolic with their mates and wishes to find one of his own.
+Uku sings a song to the ocean every day for millions of years, gradually venting his lava and sinking into the water, but does not realize that a female submarine volcano named Lele has heard him every day and has fallen in love with Uku.

-She emerges on the day when the male volcano becomes almost extinct, but her face is turned away and she cannot see him.
-He sinks fully into the ocean, heartbroken, but revives when he hears her singing his song to him.
-His fire reignited, he erupts back to the surface alongside her, and the two merge to form a single island so they can sing together.
+Lele emerges on the day Uku becomes almost extinct, but her face is turned away and she cannot see him.
+Uku sinks fully into the ocean, heartbroken, but revives after hearing Lele singing his song to him.
+As a result, Uku's fire reignites and he erupts back to the surface alongside Lele.
+The two then merge to form a single island so that they can sing together.

 Production

 Before creating "Lava," the director, James Ford Murphy, identified characteristics in which he wanted Lava to mimic.
 These desired characteristics came from 5 other Disney Pixar Shorts that Murphy revealed: